 Blood Sugar’s Hidden Aging Effects: From Wrinkles To Weakness

-This article explores how elevated blood sugar levels speed up aging, focusing on its impact on the skin, face, and musculoskeletal system.
+This article explores how elevated blood sugar levels speed up aging signs like wrinkles and weakness.

 Introduction